Dodgers–Giants rivalry: Player reaction

-Both teams play in the National League West division, and due to the unbalanced schedule, play 19 head-to-head games each year.
+Both teams play in the National League West division, and due to the unbalanced schedule, (formerly) played 19 head-to-head games each year.
 This is comparable to the 22 games each year that they faced each other in New York and Brooklyn.
+The matchups were then reduced in 2023 to 13 games, due to a more balanced schedule that enables every team to play the other 29 opponents at least one series per season.

 In 2014, the rivalry intensified when Dodgers outfielder Yasiel Puig flipped his bat when hitting a home run off of Giants pitcher Madison Bumgarner.
 Since then, the two players had sparked some bench clearing incidents until Puig was traded to the Cincinnati Reds following the 2018 season.
-The Rivalry still exhibited notable moments following Puig’s trade to the Reds.
+The Rivalry still exhibited notable moments following Puig's trade to the Reds.

 On June 9, 2019, Dodgers’ infielder Max Muncy hit a home run off of Bumgarner into McCovey Cove.
 Muncy jokingly stared at the ball as it sailed over the outfield line, imitating Babe Ruth.
 As Muncy rounded the bases, Bumgarner seemed visually unimpressed and began trading insults with Muncy as he rounded the bases.
-Once returned to home plate, Muncy retorted “If you don’t like it, you can go get it out of the ocean!”.
+Once returned to home plate, Muncy retorted "If you don’t like it, you can go get it out of the ocean!".
+On April 12, 2023, after Muncy hit two home runs in a 10–5 Dodger victory at Oracle Park, he stated in a post-game interview that "I don't like this place.
+It's cold and windy all the time...
+But I do hit good here.
+I don't understand why, but I'm not going to complain about it."